-- Text labels, such as topic, genre, and sentiment. - Span annotations, such as tokens and entities. - Span classifications, such as entity types and part-of-speech tags. - Relations between annotations, such as entity relations.
-Combinations of these types are possible.
+- Text labels and scores, such as topic, sentiment, and grades. - Span annotations, such as tokens and entities. - Span classifications, such as entity types and part-of-speech tags. - Relations between annotations, such as entity relations.

+Combinations of such types are also possible.